 For generations, natural resources have brought opportunity, jobs and growth to every region of Canada.

-Natural resources account for 15 percent of our gross domestic product and 50 percent of our exports.
-When you include the spin-off industries that provide goods and services to the sector, natural resources account for close to 20 percent of our GDP — nearly a fifth of our economy.
+Natural resources account for 13 percent of our gross domestic product and 50 percent of our exports.
+When you include the spin-off industries that provide goods and services to the sector, natural resources account for over 18 percent of our GDP — nearly a fifth of our economy.

-What’s more, natural resources are poised to play an even bigger role in our future.
-Over the next decade, more than 600 major resource projects, worth over $650 billion, are planned in communities across Canada.
+What’s more, natural resources are poised to play an even bigger role in our future. .
+It’s estimated that hundreds of major resource projects are currently underway in Canada or planned over the next 10 years, worth approximately $650 billion in investment.
 That $650 billion figure represents hundreds of thousands of well-paying jobs in every sector of our economy, in every region of Canada.

 That’s why our Government has a plan to unleash Canada’s natural resource potential.
 We call it Responsible Resource Development.
-This plan will streamline reviews of major projects by ensuring more predictable and timely reviews, reducing duplication, strengthening environmental protection, and enhancing consultations with Aboriginal peoples.
+This plan is streamlining reviews of major projects by ensuring more predictable and timely reviews, reducing duplication, strengthening environmental protection, and enhancing consultations with Aboriginal peoples.

 Responsible Resource Development means opportunities for all Canadians, including Aboriginal communities.